eq19/feed/_drafts/identition_zone.md

 [![collective bilateral 9 sum symmetry](https://user-images.githubusercontent.com/8466209/200229388-03811f48-2492-4845-b15f-85259cd93717.png)](https://www.eq19.com/multiplication/#elementary-structure)

-This scheme goes to the unification of 11s with 7s to 18s meanwhile the 11th it self behave as residual by the 5th minor hexagon between the ***[30 to 36' cells](https://www.eq19.com/exponentiation/#fundamental-forces)***.

-## Consentric Rings

 So the 36 should behave as a central.
 Therefore the total files that inherited from this scheme will be `1 + 7 + 29 = 37` including [one (1) main page](https://www.eq19.com).

 ```tip